morse-simulator/morse/doc/morse/user/basic_morse.rst

 - :kbd:`F11` key: reset all objects to their original position at the start of the simulation

 .. warning::
-  There is bug in the code, which will make any forces acting on an object be still active when the position is reset.
-This can cause object so start rotating or moving without an apparent reason.
+  There is a bug in the code, which will make any forces acting on an object be still active when the position is reset.
+This can cause an object to start rotating or moving without an apparent reason.

 - :kbd:`F12` key: emergency exit from the simulation, without clean up.
 Useful when the :kbd:`Esc` key does not make the simulation finish (generally happens when the simulation could not properly initialise)